naseefk-ece/sleep-monitoring-system/README.md

-# 🫁 Integrated Sleep Apnea & Nocturnal Seizure Detection System
+# 🫁 Sleep Monitoring System

 > An IoT-based wearable biomedical monitoring system that detects sleep apnea and nocturnal seizures in real time using multi-parameter physiological sensing — built as an affordable alternative to hospital-based polysomnography.